matlarakshan/Vehicle_Insurance/README.md

 * Imported Libraries
 * Loaded Dataset
 * EDA and Data Vizualization
-* Data Cleaning and Feature Engineering
+* Data Cleaning
-* Making some Hypothesis From Data Visulaized
+* Feature Engineering
-* Pick Appropriate Model and train
+* Picked Appropriate Model and train
 * Prediction and some evaluate matrices for model
 * Conculsion